darshanip/sahi60/terms_and_conditions.md

 **Contact Us**

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me.
+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me(sahi60.in@gmail.com).